ultraleap/TouchFree/README.md

 ### ScreenControl Service:

-ScreenControl Service must be running in order to make use of any of the screen control Clients.
+ScreenControl Service must be running in order to make use of any of the ScreenControl Clients.
 The ScreenControl Service is built from within the Unity project found at `./ScreenControl_Unity`.

 ### ScreenControl Client